 Centered around an editing timeline to which you drag video, image, and audio files, it features large, clearly labeled dashboard buttons.
 There are also searchable tutorials and guides for every step of the video-editing process and many common issues you may encounter while using it.

-The platform can only be acquired through a rather inexpensive one-off purchase of $99.99, so once you make your payment, it’s yours to keep forever.
+The platform can only be acquired through a rather inexpensive one-off purchase of $99.99 ($69.99 at the time of writing, due to a sale), so once you make your payment, it’s yours to keep forever.
 There’s a 30-day free trial so you can check whether Adobe Premiere Elements is good enough for your requirements before purchasing.